ula-aca/ula-aca-plugins/packages/issue-credential/README.md

 # Universal Ledger Agent - Aries Cloudagent Issue Credential Plugin

-This package handles everything that has to do with issueing and exchanging credentials.
-It has classes to perform credential related actions aswell as to listen for credential exchange events.
+This package handles everything that has to do with issuing and exchanging Verifiable Credentials.
+It has classes to perform credential related actions as well as to listen for credential exchange events.

 ## Usage